 Looking for things to do in April in Amsterdam in 2018?
 April is the festive month with Easter and the beginning of Spring.
 In Holland, painting hard boiled eggs and egg hunts, the easter bunny and chocolate are all part of Easter celebrations.

 During Easter in Amsterdam, most museums and shops in the centre are open to the public.
 Easter weekend in Amsterdam is one of the city’s busiest weekends, so if you want to visit the Anne Frank museum, Van Gogh or Rijksmuseum, try to buy tickets in advance online, so you won’t spend your time waiting in line.
 Many attractions celebrate the Easter weekend in Amsterdam with special events.

 5 Things To Do in April 2018 in Amsterdam

-1. Visit tulip gardens of Keukenhof 2018
+1. Visit Keukenhof